DIRECTIONS from Lymington/Yarmouth Wightlink ferry terminal

 CAR FERRY CHOICES

-Wightlink car & passenger ferry (Lymington to Yarmouth) - this is our nearest ferry terminal, easily accessed by car, or train to ‘Lymington Pier’ station.
+This is our nearest ferry terminal, easily accessed by car, or train to ‘Lymington Pier’ station.
 Cars with roof racks, trailers, or bikes, and foot passengers with/without bikes are all accommodated.
-The last ferry is 21:15, don’t miss it or it’s an overnight stay at Bucklers Hard in the New Forest (yes we’ve done it).
+The last ferry is 20:05.

 Wightlink SpeedCat passenger ferry (Portsmouth to Ryde Pier)